-I applied through college or university and the process took 4+ weeks - interviewed at Oracle in November 2013.
+I applied through college or university and the process took 2 weeks - interviewed at Oracle in February 2014.

-Interview Question – HTML5 Answer Question
+Interview Question – Nothing was difficult, it was all straightforward situation/behavior questions.
+Answer Question

-I applied online and the process took 2 months - interviewed at Oracle in October 2013.
+I applied online and the process took 2 months - interviewed at Oracle in February 2014.

 Your feedback has been sent to the team and we'll look into it.